Danielskry/Awesome-RAG/README.md

     - Useful for long or ambiguous user queries.
 - **[Re-ranking](https://developer.nvidia.com/blog/enhancing-rag-pipelines-with-re-ranking/)**: Enhances search results in RAG pipelines by reordering initially retrieved documents, prioritizing those most semantically relevant to the query.

+### Judgment & Decision Models

+Judgment models make bounded semantic decisions over retrieved content, queries, generated responses, or pipeline state.
+Unlike generative LLMs, they can be used as programmable decision points inside RAG pipelines for reranking, filtering, routing, verification, and evaluation.

+- **[Jev](https://typesafe.ai/)**: TypeSafe AI's System One model for fast, typed decisions.
+In RAG, it can support reranking, filtering, routing, verification, guardrails, and evaluation.

 ### Response Quality & Safety

 Ensuring high-quality, safe, and reliable responses is critical for production RAG systems.